karmab/kcli/doc/index.md

 ## Testing

 Basic testing can be run with pytest.
 If using a remote hypervisor, you ll want to set the *KVIRT_HOST* and *KVIRT_USER* environment variables so that it points to your host with the corresponding user.

-## about virtualbox support

-While the tool should pretty much work the same on this hypervisor, there are some issues:

-- it's impossible to connect using ip, so port forwarding is used instead
-- with NATnetworks ( not NAT!), guest addons are needed to gather ip of the vm so they are automatically installed for you.
-It implies an automatic reboot at the end of provisioning....
-- when you specify an unknown network, NAT is used instead.
-The reason behind is to be able to seamlessly use simple existing plans which make use of the default network ( as found on libvirt)

 ## Specific parameters for a hypervisor